ash/raku-course/essentials/strings/exercises/hello-interpolation/solution/index.md

 ## Comments

 Notice that this time, the string is double-quoted.
-In double quotes, variables will be interpolated, so their content will be placed in the string.
+In double quotes, variables are interpolated, so their content is placed in the string.

 {% include nav.html %}